jmenichole/Justthetip/IMPLEMENTATION_COMPLETE.md

 All requirements from the problem statement have been successfully implemented:

-✅ Non-custodial architecture with Solana smart contracts ✅ Jupiter Swap API integration for cross-token tipping ✅ Leaderboard system with database queries
+✅ Non-custodial architecture with Solana smart contracts ✅ Mint fee enforcement for user-funded verification NFTs ✅ Leaderboard system with database queries
 ✅ Admin dashboard API for analytics
 ✅ Modular, reusable SDK